Dravograd Sports Centre

 Dravograd Sports Centre (Športni center Dravograd) is a multi-purpose stadium in Dravograd, Slovenia.
-It is currently used mostly for football matches and is the home ground of the Slovenian Third League team NK Dravograd.
+It is mainly used for football matches and is the home ground of the local football club NK Dravograd.
 The stadium was the main venue for the Slovenia women's national football team in the UEFA Women's Euro 2009 qualifiers.

 The stadium was built in 1995 and was renovated in 1999.
 It currently holds 2,118 spectators, 1,918 of them can be seated.